Nadeshiko725/CS3308-Machine-Learning-Final-Project/README.md

 # CS3308-Machine-Learning-Final-Project
-This is the final project for CS3308 Machine Learning in SJTU
+This is the final project for CS3308 Machine Learning in SJTU.